Stakhow/adonis-react-todoapp/README.md

 # Simple Todo App

-This is the full stack app based on the next technologies:
+This is the full stack app (demo only) based on the next technologies:

 1. React/Redux-Toolkit
 2. AdonisJs